-IUPUC Campus Climate Survey Results
+IU Columbus Campus Climate Survey Results

-IUPUC Campus Climate Survey results
+IU Columbus Campus Climate Survey results

 Survey results were consistent with those from similar studies at other universities.
-They confirm the vital importance the IU community's continuing commitment to combatting these serious issues, which affect a significant number of students—both before and while they are attending college.
+They confirm the vital importance the IU community's continuing commitment to combating these serious issues, which affect a significant number of students—both before and while they are attending college.

 The information gathered will help us achieve our goal of eliminating sexual violence from our campus community.